Log in

 It's a testament to how well Kanban works that project management tools are all adding Kanban to their packages.
 That visual trick of having multiple lists and taking your tasks through a workflow instead of only checking them off is enough to make it worth switching from a to-do list app to a Kanban app.

-If you're just starting out with Kanban, Trello is a great place to start—but if you're looking for an alternative to Trello, one of the apps on this list will do the trick.
-Figure out what it is about Kanban that makes you productive, and then choose the app that leans into that aspect of it most.
+If you're just starting out with Kanban, Trello is a great place to start—but if you're looking to explore other options, one of the apps on this list will do the trick.

 This article was originally published in 2017 by Matthew Guay.
+The most recent update was in July 2023.

 Get productivity tips delivered straight to your inbox